electronick1/stairs_doc/source/index.html.md

 ### Worker Producer

 It's a parallel/distributed way to populate your pipeline with data.
-It's almost 99% safe - it has smart features to prevent data loss or duplication.
+It's almost 99% safe, as it has smart features to prevent data loss or duplication.

-The way how it works a bit complex then simple producer, but if you know something about "batch" processing - everything will be simple for you.
+The way it works is a bit more complicated then the way the simple producer works, but if you know something about "batch" processing, everything will be simple to you.

-The idea to split your data by batches and read each batch independently.
-If the whole batch was read successfully it goes to pipeline.
-Internally Worker producer using bitmaps to track all your batches status, and the only way when you can lose your data is a fail with redis.
+The idea is to split your data into batches and read each batch independently.
+If the whole batch is read successfully, it goes to the pipeline.
+Internally, the worker producer uses bitmaps to track the status of all your batches, and the only way you can lose your data is a fail with the redis.

-Worker producer has two states: first initializing - it's just checking the number of batches and creates all needed meta information.
+The worker producer has two states: the first  is initializing.
+It checks the number of batches and creates all necessary meta information.
-To initilaze worker_producer run: <br>
+To initilaze the worker_producer, run: <br>
 `python manager.py producer:init`

-It should be executed only once.
+It must be executed only once.

 <br>

-Then to start reading process you can run: <br>
+To start reading the process, you can run: <br>
 `python manager.py producer:process`

-As it was mentioned before worker_producer - it's a parallel way to read your data.
-So if you want more processes just run the command above multiple times.
+As it was mentioned earlier, the worker_producer is a parallel way to read your data.
+So, if you want more processes, just run the command above multiple times.
-It will read batches from `producer:init` command.
+It will read batches from the `producer:init` command.

-In the same way like simple_producer it will prevent the queue from overfitting.
+It will prevent the queue from overfitting, similar to the simple_producer.

 <br><br><br>